LoveDoLove/cloudflare-edge-commander/README.md

 ## Contributing

 Contributions are welcome!
-Please follow this workflow:
+Please open issues for bugs and feature requests, then send a pull request.
+Suggested workflow:

-1. Fork the Project
+1. Fork the repository
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit changes: `git commit -m "Add feature"`
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please open issues for bugs or feature requests so we can triage and prioritize.
+4. Push and open a PR

 <p align="right">(<a href="#readme-top">back to top</a>)</p>